MrSimmmons/BTT-Extra-Buttons/atomNewProject/README.md

 For this button to work, you need to make sure that Terminal, Script Editor and BetterTouchTool have Accessibility permission.

 To do this, go to:
->System Preferences > Security & Privacy > Accessibility then make sure that Terminal, Script Editor and BetterTouchTool are checked
+>System Preferences > Security & Privacy > Accessibility
+>Then make sure that Terminal, Script Editor and BetterTouchTool are checked

 ## Usage
 1. Open up a new project folder in atom so it will show up in the tree view.